DataONEorg/Education/_bestpractices/bestpractices/decide-what-data.md

 - Enabling restoration of original products in the case that working datasets are lost

 ## Description Rationale

 To meet multiple goals for preservation, researchers should think broadly about the digital products that their project generates, preserve as many as possible, and plan the appropriate preservation methods for each.

-## Related Best Practices
-- Create and document a data backup policy
-- Identify data sensitivity
-- Identify data with long-term value